tech-cow/CSCI-1300/Lectures/Lecture2.md

 Terminology
 -------------
-* program
+* Program
-	- writting source code in text form
+	- writing source code in text form

-* difference syntax , same sematics : different Programming language
+* Difference syntax , same semantics : different Programming language

-* syntax
+* Syntax
 	- the rules of language
-* semantics
+* Semantics
 	- what does the program supposed to do , meaning (on top of syntax)
 * Syntax errors
-	- vilading the rule of a langauge
+	- violating the rule of a language